 develop their ability to draw the life model with attention to proportions,

 Students increase facility with essential strategies such as gesture, massing,

 mapping and sighting as applied to figure drawing.
-In
+In addition, they address

-Watercolour: Exploring Water-based Materials
+2902 Watercolour: Exploring Water Based Materials

-In this course, students make paintings, largely from observation,
+In this course, students make paintings, largely from

-handling them.
+of handling them.
 In addition, they engage in painting exercises that address

 issues of colour and formal relationships of visual art with an emphasis on